 2. Create a Visual Barrier

 Dogs who are acting territorial about their yard may see or hear other dogs, which may be triggering them to bark.
 Blocking out gaps between fence palings is worth trying using a roll of Bamboo screening from Bunnings you can secure to the fence using a thin roll of fencing wire and wire cutters.
 If you dont have that, or can’t afford it, try cardboard secured to the fence temporarily using plastic cable ties.
-You want a fence with no gaps like the image on the left below.
-Not one they can poke their nose through, like the image on the right below.

 Signs your Dog might be bored